 As a result of this initiative, Uber was well-positioned to expand their geographic footprint and make a greater impact around the globe.
 Since their 2018 rebrand, Uber’s brand value went up by 51% and they eventually went IPO in 2019 at $82 billion USD.

-Lessons to Learn: The most successful rebrands are focused on “the people” instead of “the profits.”
-Your rebrand should also be done with a long-term perspective to also allow you to easily expand into new offers, categories and niches in the future.
+Lessons to Learn: A rebrand should always be done with a long-term perspective to allow you to easily expand into new regions, categories, and niches in the future.
+Also, by embracing simplicity, a brand can more easily communicate across global markets.

 4.)
 AirBnB